Canada’s Feminist International Assistance Policy

 Canada’s feminist approach to international assistance

-Through a feminist approach to international assistance, gender equality and the empowerment of women and girls are objectives in their own right for transforming social norms and power relations.
+A feminist approach to international assistance recognizes that the promotion of gender equality and the empowerment of women and girls require the transformation of social norms and power relations.
 This objective is also essential for the achievement of all other development priorities.
 For this reason, we will ensure that by 2021-22 no less than 95 percent of Canada’s bilateral international development assistance initiatives will target or integrate gender equality and the empowerment of women and girls.

 Supporting local women’s organizations that advance women’s rights